Is a bad economy a good reason to go to grad school?

-I ambivalently awaited grad school decisions only to learn I didn’t get in anywhere.
-Looking back, the rejections and subsequent decision to forgo grad school was the best choice for me.
-Of course, ideally, I would have spared myself studying for the GRE, spending $500 in application fees, and an entire fall spent on personal statements.
+I ambivalently awaited the schools’ decisions only to learn I didn’t get in anywhere.
+Looking back, the rejections and my subsequent decision to forgo grad school was the best choice for me.
+Of course, ideally, I would have spared myself studying for the GRE, spending $500 in application fees, and spending an entire fall on personal statements.

 But, for some people, going to grad school is a smart choice — professionally and personally.
 Just make sure you’re in tune with your motivations for attending before signing your acceptance letter and accepting a financial aid package.
-Here are the top reasons to go to grad school — from three of my own friends who chose that route and advanced in their careers because of it.
+Here are the top criteria to meet in deciding whether to go to grad school — from three of my own friends who chose that route and advanced in their careers because of it.

 You have a definitive end goal

-It’s important to have a plan for your career that warrants a degree.
+It’s important to have a plan for your career that warrants an advanced degree.
 My friend Sarah, a Spanish and psychology major, wanted to go into health care administration.
-When she realized her ideal jobs required a master’s degree, she applied to graduate schools on the basis of their job placement track record and regional alumni networks.
+When she realized her ideal jobs required a master’s degree, she applied to graduate schools on the basis of their job-placement track record and regional alumni networks.
 Now a senior operations analyst at a Fortune 500 health care company, she says to ask yourself: How is grad school going to help me get that dream job?
-“Grad school is expensive, time-consuming, and requires a lot of energy,” she says.
+“Grad school is expensive and time-consuming, and requires a lot of energy,” she says.
 “So don’t go if you haven’t thought through what you want to do with the degree.”

 You have or can get real-world experience during or after your undergrad years